Alert: In three months of lockdown, suicide cases in this state doubled ... - TheNewsTrace

 He said that a large number of housewives and laborers committed suicide due to family and job related problems.
 At the same time, students and elderly people suffering from diseases committed suicide after not meeting their expectations in the exam.

-The DGP said that a 13-year-old student of Chamba committed suicide by hanging herself after the result of class X examination results.
+The DGP said that a 13-year-old student of Chamba committed suicide by hanging herself after the Class X examination results.
 He said that he is the youngest person to commit suicide.

 Kundu said that the police department has raised the issue of increasing cases of suicides with the health department and NGOs so that they can help in spreading awareness among the people.